U.S. Bond Yields Sink on Political Jitters

 Continue Reading Below

+It was the yield's biggest one-day slide since June 27, 2016 when investors rushed into the bunker of Treasury debt following the U.K.'s referendum to leave the European Union.

+The yield premium investors demanded to hold the 10-year Treasury note relative to the two-year note fell to 0.96 percentage point, the lowest since late October.
+A shrinking premium is known in the bond world as a flattening yield curve, usually seen by investors as a sign of waning confidence in the U.S. economic outlook.
+Some investors say this is sending a note of caution to the Federal Reserve which is on track to raise short-term interest rates as soon as June.

-Other haven assets also gained ground, ranging from government bonds in Germany and the U.K., gold and the Japanese yen.
-The U.S. dollar dropped more than 1% against the yen, a large move for this liquid currency pair, underscoring investors' anxiety.
+Other haven assets also gained ground, ranging from German bunds, U.K. gilts, the Japanese yen and the Swiss franc.
+The U.S. dollar dropped nearly 2% against the yen, a large move for this liquid currency pair, underscoring investors' anxiety.

-The catalyst for the latest round of flight to safety was reports late Tuesday on the revelation that President Donald Trump allegedly asked then-FBI Director James Comey to back off the investigation of former national security adviser Michael Flynn, which prompted some congressional Republicans to call for further investigation.
+The catalyst for the latest round of flight to safety was a report late Tuesday that President Donald Trump allegedly asked then-FBI Director James Comey to back off the investigation of former national security adviser Michael Flynn, which prompted some members of Congress to call for further investigation.
 In a statement issued Tuesday evening, the White House denied the account.

-"It is all about Trump," said Thomas Roth, executive director in the rates trading group at MUFG Securities Americas Inc. "The dollar is tanking as the world loses confidence in the U.S.'s sorry state of affairs."

-The development followed Mr. Trump's surprise decision a week ago to fire Mr. Comey.
-Investors are concerned that this political uncertainty is likely to make it more difficult for Mr. Trump to push through his ambitious fiscal agenda.

 Continue Reading Below